vishwa3596/chrome-extension-weather/README.md

 I would like to share few details about my project:-

 Tools and Frameworks i have used in this project-
 I have used Reactjs in the frontend of the project and i have used basic css for styling.
-The api I have used is same as provided in the resouces section of the project.

 Challenges and learning form this project:-